HDFGroup/h5pyd/docs/high/dims.rst

 multidimensional array along the dimension of interest should be equal to the length of the dimension scale, but HDF5 does not enforce this property.

 The HDF5 library provides the H5DS API for working with dimension scales.
-H5py provides low-level bindings to this API in :mod:`h5py.h5ds`.
-These low-level bindings are in turn used to provide a high-level interface through the ``Dataset.dims`` property.
+H5pyd provides an equivalent low-level API in :mod:`h5py.h5ds`.
+These low-level methods are in turn used to provide a high-level interface through the ``Dataset.dims`` property.
 Suppose we have the following data file::

-    f = File('foo.h5', 'w')
+    f = File('/foo.h5', 'w')
     f['data'] = np.ones((4, 3, 2), 'f')

 HDF5 allows the dimensions of ``data`` to be labeled, for example::